-Little Woodhull Lake Trail is an out and back trail located near Forestport, NY that features a lake and is rated as moderate.
-The trail is primarily used for snowshoeing and is accessible from December until February.
+Little Woodhull Lake Trail is a 6.6 mile moderately trafficked out and back trail located near Forestport, New York that features a lake and is rated as moderate.
+The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail.

 This is a great hike.
 It starts out as a very wide trail when you enter it from the North Lake Rd. trail head.
 You will cross several very small brooks, so small you can step over them.
 Eventually the trail gets a little rough before you make it to the lake, but just mind the trail markers and you will be fine.
 This trail makes a couple sharp turns that you may miss and have to track back to if you are not paying attention towards the end (at the lake).
 There is one rather large brook (Clark Brook) that you have to cross, but you can do it completely on the rocks without getting your feet wet.
 However, that could change if there was recently a lot of rain or melt.